While there are so many benefits to night nursing, here are some mishaps ...

 7. Falling Out Of The Bed

 For a peaceful rest, I found the bed to be the safest space for us to nap and sleep.
 Sleeping horizontally (instead of vertically) provides added protection against falling out of the bed.
-We also used pillows as a barrier between the edge of the bed and the floor.
+We also used a maternity pillow as a barrier between the edge of the bed and the floor.
 Lastly, we put our mattress directly on the floor when the babies were super young.

 Our children are divinely-designed to fall asleep holding the softest, warmest, most natural cushion (the breast).
 The physical comfort complimented with mommy's sweet smell, rhythmic breaths and heart beat create the perfect sleep atmosphere for our little ones.
 And being aware of the mishaps helps us honor that precious time.